kapilpaul/bKash-woocommerce/readme.txt

 - Payment for orders

 == Upgrade Notice ==

+= 1.2.0 =
+**Important Update** This update added the appsero tracker to get the analytics and performance of the plugin.

 = 1.1.0 =
 **Important Update** This update changes code structures for improving performance.
 Make sure to take backup and read the changlogs first before upgrade process.